gufu-j/HolidaySapp/README.md

 ### Delete Holidays

-<li> If you are not interested about a holiday, you may click on the delete button next to it and it will vanish! </li>
+<li> If you are not interested about a holiday, you may click on the "delete" button next to it and it will vanish! </li>